uc-cdis/gen3-user-doc/docs/appendices/api.md

 ![GraphQL Query](/img/gQL-query.gif)

 ### Extra:   Default = first 10 entries
 Queries by defult return the first 10 entries.
-If you want more than that, you can specify it in the query call.
-Updating the example template [`details from experiment`](https://www.synapse.org/#!Synapse:syn8302051) sample query to call the first 1000, the call becomes:
+If you want more than that, you can specify it in the query call: ```(first:1000)```

+Updating the example template [`details from experiment`](/assets/details_from_experiment.json/) sample query to call the first 1000, the call becomes:

 ```
 {